dkotschessa/TDD_Django/log.md

 up to sentence that says 'We can get the test to pass by adding an if and providing a different code path for POST requests.
 In typical TDD style, we start with a deliberately silly return value"

 May 27 up to "Now we get to the self.fail('Finish the test!').
 If we extend our FT to check for adding a second item to the table (copy and paste is our friend), we begin to see that our first cut solution really isn’t going to, um, cut it"

+May 28 up to "Saving the POST to the Database"

+June 1 up to "Redirect After a POST
+"

+trying to get this test to format correctly. type instead of c/p